Broosky/Patchworks/README.md

 - A bare ATmega-based Arduino Nano for breadboard-level microcontroller experimentation
 - A bare PIC16F887-IP for similar breadboard-based development (MPLAB X + PICkit 3)

-These boards supplement a larger bench setup and include Wi-Fi extensions and additional prototyping space.
+These boards supplement a larger bench setup, including Wi-Fi extensions and additional prototyping space.

 > If you found this project useful, interesting, or worth keeping an eye on, consider giving it a ⭐️.
 > It helps others discover the project and motivates me to keep building and sharing more.

 ## 🔹 Ideas & Upcoming Changes

+- Low voltage detection.
-- Change to fixed point arithmetic.
+- Change to fixed-point arithmetic.
-- Contain related variables in structs or convert to fully object oriented to encapsulate fixed point arithmetic, LCD functions, and chip setup, among others.
+- Contain related variables in structs or convert to fully object-oriented to encapsulate fixed point arithmetic, LCD functions, and chip setup, among others.
 - Doxygen documentation.

 ## 🔹 Rev 1 Schematic